ashdude14/ashdude14/readme.md

 ### Glad to see you here!
+My expertise lies in crafting dynamic, engaging interfaces through writing clean and optimized code and utilizing cutting-edge development tools and techniques.
 Being a full-stack allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend support.
 I specialize in building robust backends that do all the heavy lifting for your app or website.
-I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.
+I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective. applications.

 <br/>